Why pepper sprays?

 The unit comes with either a clip or a strap.
 And a safety plunger that U have to flick off before U use it.
 Unfortunately, it’s also quite stiff.

 I tried it out on a she-doggie as well.
 She refused to let me exit my vehicle.
-Barking her head off.
+She was barking her head off.
 I sprayed her from a distance of 10 feet.
 And that particular she-doggie….. molested me no more.

 She was too busy rubbing her muzzle on the ground to bother.
 (Horrible pun un-intended)